rasmusab/officialcocktails/officialcocktails.com/content/cocktails/golden_dream.md

 ![](/cocktail-images/golden_dream.jpeg)

-## Directions for how to make a Golden dream
+## Directions for how to make the Golden dream

 1. Fill a cocktail shaker with cracked ice.
 2. Measure and pour 2 cl (2 parts) of Galliano into the shaker.